 As well as verifying Gaia application functionality under numerous iterations, the endurance tests also perform device-side "checkpoints" after every N number of iterations.
 This checkpoint currently consists of recording the device’s B2G process RSS memory use value.
-After the tests are complete, the checkpoint data is posted to the B2G Project on Datazilla.
-This allows us to detect any sudden changes in B2G memory consumption that may occur during the various test scenarios.
+By logging these results over time and comparing them across commits and builds, we can to detect any sudden changes in B2G memory consumption that may occur during the various test scenarios.

 Running the tests